Pete Muldoon: Ice hockey career

 In 1919, the Metropolitans made it to the finals for the second time in three years, this time against the Montreal Canadiens.
 The series was to have been a five-game series, but the fourth game ended in a scoreless draw.
 However, local health officials called off the deciding sixth game just hours before it was due to start when several players on both teams were stricken by Spanish flu.
 With virtually his entire team either hospitalized or confined to bed and efforts to find replacements vetoed by the PCHA, Canadiens owner George Kennedy announced he was forfeiting the game—and the Cup—to Seattle.
 However, Muldoon felt it would be unsportsmanlike to accept what would have been his second Cup, seeing as it would have been at the expense of a team decimated by illness.
-Seattle lost in the Stanley Cup Finals the next year against the Ottawa Senators.
+Seattle lost in the Stanley Cup Final the next year against the Ottawa Senators.

 Muldoon returned to the Rosebuds after the Metropolitans folded in the spring of 1924.
 He followed most of his players to the National Hockey League when most of the Rosebuds were sold to Major Frederic McLaughlin to start the Chicago Black Hawks.
 He accepted the position because his wife Dorothy was a Chicago native and pregnant with the family's second child.
 After the Black Hawks ended the 1926-27 season with a playoff berth after finishing in third place in the American Division with a 19–22–3 record, he resigned because of constant meddling from McLaughlin.

 Muldoon returned to Seattle and became involved in efforts to bring a professional team back to the city, as a new arena was constructed in 1928.
 Muldoon, with the help of a group of investors, established the Seattle Ice Skating and Hockey Association, while aiding to establish the PCHL.
 This new league had its first season in 1928, and the Seattle team was dubbed the Seattle Eskimos.